Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Can you have OCD and an anxiety disorder?

 Yes.
-It’s very common to have both OCD and an anxiety disorder.
+It’s common to have both OCD and an anxiety disorder.
 Research suggests that around one-third of people with OCD also meet criteria for a co-occurring anxiety condition, such as:

 • Generalized anxiety disorder (GAD)